Sterling Construction Company, Inc.

-All members of the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating will qualify as independent in accordance with the requirements of the NASDAQ listing rules.
-Additionally, members of the Audit Committee and the Compensation Committee must meet the heightened standards of independence in accordance with the requirements of the NASDAQ listing rules and Securities and Exchange Commission rules and regulations, as amended from time to time.
+All members of the Audit Committee, the Compensation and Talent Development Committee and the Corporate Governance and Nominating Committee will qualify as independent in accordance with the requirements of the NASDAQ listing rules.
+Additionally, members of the Audit Committee and the Compensation and Talent Development Committee must meet the heightened standards of independence in accordance with the requirements of the NASDAQ listing rules and Securities and Exchange Commission rules and regulations, as amended from time to time.

 The chairs of the standing committees of the Board report on a regular basis to the full Board on the proceedings and deliberations of their committees, and make recommendations to the Board on committee matters requiring the approval of the full Board.

 The Corporate Governance and Nominating Committee, working with the chairs of the relevant committees, is responsible for providing an orientation program to new directors, including materials and other assistance when they join the Board.

 The Board believes that on-going education is important for maintaining an effective Board.
 Accordingly, directors are expected to attend at least one continuing education program a year that relates to service on a board of directors or on a board committee, and to report to the other directors on any insights gained from the program.